nitwhiz/maas/README.md

 ### Starting a server

-`maas up` starts the server and builts the container, if necessary.
+`maas up` starts the server and builds the container, if necessary.
 If you changed the `maas.json` config and there existed a server container before, it's rebuild before starting.

 Optionally follow the logs immediately with `--follow`.